Charleston Dog Bite Attorneys

 It is important to retain counsel that is experienced in evaluating and litigating dog bite cases to maximize the value of your case.
 While South Carolina’s dog bite statute is favorable to dog bite victims, the issue of insurance coverage under a homeowner’s policy can be quite complex.

-If you have been the victim of a dog bite, please contact us to discuss the legal options available to you.
+Are you a victim of a dog bite in Charleston, SC?
+Contact us today to discuss the legal options available to you.

 Thank you!- Scott S.